sakshiag/terraform/website/source/docs/providers/swift/r/object.html.markdown

 ```

 ```
-# Create a new object in Swift with contents with contents specified as a variable
+# Create a new object in Swift with contents with contents specified as a variable, NOTE the path specified will automatically be created
 variable "secrets" {
     type = "string"
 }

 resource "swift_object" "test_object2" {
-    name = "bar.txt" # Object name
+    name = "path/bar.txt" # Path name/Object name
     container_name = "${swift_container.test_container_1.name}"
     contents = "${var.secrets}"
 }